floofpire/proto-decoder/README.md

 # proto-decoder

+> [!CAUTION]
+> November 10th 2024: this project has been moved to a private repository

 Decode all the protobufs communications from AFK Arena.
+It require the .proto schemas from the game, which aren't included for obvious reasons.

 To install dependencies: